4WD MODIFICATIONS - GENERAL MODS

 It’s important to note that every GVM upgrade is conditional on maintaining the approved configuration, specifically spring and shock absorber type and model number.

-Any deviation form the approved components would need to be engineer-approved.
+Any deviation from the approved components would need to be engineer-approved.

 No automatic GCM increase